Potro4/potbot-discordbot/README.md

-Here’s a polished GitHub README description for your bot:

----

 # PotBot – Feature-Packed Discord Server Manager 🤖

 **PotBot** is a powerful, all-in-one Discord bot designed to keep your community active, informed, and engaged.
 It combines **XP & leveling systems**, **voice activity tracking**, **daily statistics**, **weather lookups**, **event announcements**, and **moderation tools**—all with persistent data saving.